telerik/xaml-docs/controls/radcardview/populating-with-data/data-binding.md

 For each public property in the underlying objects of the ItemsSource a data field is auto-generated in the card.

 The control internally works with a QueryableCollectionView which handles the sorting, grouping and filtering operations.
-This said, the IEnumerable set as ItemsSource will get wrapped into QueryableCollectionView object.
+This said, if an IEnumerable is set as ItemsSource it will get wrapped into a QueryableCollectionView object.

 #### __[C#] Example 1: Defining the model__
 {{region radcardview-populating-with-data-data-binding-0}}